mattglbrt/mattglbrt/content/about.md

 I am a husband, father, artist, writer, and consultant.
 On some days I'm also a gardener, leather worker, designer, developer or just a blob attached to a keyboard and chair.
 I'm working on fixing that last one.

-Professionally, I am the founder of Everyway and MDG Growth.
-Head of Product Marketing at Invisible Commerce.
-Growth Consultant for IntellecTechs.

-I have spoken at events and taught workshops throughout Virginia on topics such as marketing, website development, small business and startup growth, demand generation, content marketing, and social media marketing.

 I currently live in Chesapeake, VA with my wife, daughter, and son.
-We share our home with two German Shepherds named Pig and Beanifer Jeffries and a feral beast some people might mistake for a cat name, Finnigan.
+We share our home with two German Shepherds and a feral beast some people might mistake for a cat name.

 #### A timeline of my life: